phd-flopper/LLMSymReg/README.md

 model.run()
 ```

-specify 'X_units' and 'y_units' (in SI) if you are working with units; '' is used to denote a dimensional variable.\
+specify 'X_units' and 'y_units' (in SI) if you are working with units; '' is used to denote a dimensionless variable.\
 If you are working with units, you should expand FIELDS in your_config.yaml with 'your_func': 'your_context'\
 Otherwise, if working with synthetic data, expand HINTS in your_config.yaml with 'your_func': 'your_context'